 - which zone your property is in

-- if any overlays apply to it
+- the overlays that may apply to it, and

 Every parcel of land in Victoria is in a zone.
 The zone provides rules as to how that land can be used and developed.